 Staying Safe - Things Patients Can Do

-But there are many things that you as a patient can do to empower yourself when it comes to your own health care.
+UW Health knows that patient safety and quality care requires patients who are willing to be involved in their own care.
+There are many things that you as a patient can do to empower yourself when it comes to your own health care.
 You don't need a medical degree to become an active, involved and informed participant on your own health care team.

 To help empower patients and to prevent health care errors, The Joint Commission and the Centers for Medicare and Medicaid Services (CMS) launched a national Speak Up campaign encouraging patients to do the following: